-If you plan to travel within Belgium by train, make sure to buy a 'tienrittenkaart'.
-It gives you the right to do ten rides ('tien ritten' means ten rides).
+If you plan to travel within Belgium by train, make sure to buy a ‘Rail Pass’.
+It gives you the right to do ten rides.
 If you are under 26 years old, it is 51 euros for ten rides, five euro per ride, to ANY train station in Belgium.
 That is extremely cheap.
-If you are older than 26, it is 75 euro, 7,5 euro per ride, still not bad.
-Brugge is an (indirect) train ride from here of 2 hours, Brussels is 45 minutes from here, Ghent also about the same.
-You can put several persons on the same tienrittencard.
-To make it easy for English speakers, it is called 'go-pass' if you are under 26 and 'rail-pass' if you are over 26.
+If you are older than 26, it is 76 euro, 7,6 euro per ride, still not bad.
+Brugge is an direct train ride from here of 2 hours, Brussels is a direct of 45 minutes from here, Ghent also about the same.
+You can put several persons on the same Rail Pass.
+All info in English here: http://www.belgianrail.be/en/travel-tickets/passes-cards/rail-pass.aspx

 What to do in Antwerp?

 Antwerp is rather compact.
 It is fun to walk to the mediaeval city.
 Bikes are here, but most of the time, when people get here, they decide not to use them, because the walk into the older parts of town is nice.
 We are in the immediate neighborhood of supermarkets, the subway, night shops, dozens of little restaurants, coffee & lunch places, cinema (UGC), Zoo, park, Meir (the main shopping street that connects to the smaller boutique area's and the fashion district).
 We are within walking distance from MAS, Rubens house, Plantin-Moretusmuseum, Cogels-Osylei, the city park, the Opera,.